|◄ AUGUST ►|

 ▲Monday, August 28

-Aug 28: In the very early morning hours the day before, a North Korean attack overran a company of a Republic of Korea’s (ROK) Capital Division, north of Kigye and west of Pohang.
+Aug 28: Korean War: North Koreans launch coordinated attacks on east coast.
+In the very early morning hours the day before, a North Korean attack overran a company of a Republic of Korea’s (ROK) Capital Division, north of Kigye and west of Pohang.
 The attack caused the entire ROK 17th Regiment to give way and lose Kigye.
 This, in turn, caused the neighboring regiment to give way.
-Soon, like a chain of dominos, the entire Division falls back three miles (5 km) to the south side of the Kigye valley, all before dawn.
+Soon, like a chain of dominos, the entire division falls back three miles (5 km) to the south side of the Kigye valley, all before dawn.
 U.N.
 Command quickly rushes reinforcements to shore up the Perimeter’s eastern flank, and is now prepared to counterattack.
 But that counterattack plan is cancelled when the ROK is pushed further back toward Angang-ni.
 Simultaneously, elements of the North’s Korean Peoples Army (KPA) have pushed through ROK positions southwest of Pohang.
 Elsewhere around the Perimeter, the battle lines are largely quiet, with only occasional fights breaking out between probing and reconnaissance patrols and individual units.
 American Army intelligence warn that an assault aimed at severing the railroad and highway between Taegu (Daegu) and Pusan (Busan) “may be expected at any time.”

 ▲Tuesday, August 29

-Aug 29: The first British ground troops arrive in Pusan (Busan), South Korea.
-The 1st Battalion of the Middlesex Regiment and the 1st Battalion of the Argyll and Sutherland Highlanders disembark from the aircraft carrier HMS Unicorn and the cruiser HMS Ceylon to the sounds of military bands and bagpipes.
+Aug 29: Korean War: First British ground troops arrive in Pusan.
+The 1st Battalion of the Middlesex Regiment and the 1st Battalion of the Argyll and Sutherland Highlanders disembark from the aircraft carrier HMS Unicorn and the cruiser HMS Ceylon at Pusan (Busan) to the sounds of military bands and bagpipes.
 They are the first United Nations ground forces other than those of the United States to arrive in South Korea.
 Naval and air forces from Australia, Canada, Britain, and New Zealand have been participating in air and sea campaigns for several weeks.

 ▲Wednesday, August 30